IrineSistiana/simple-tls/README.md

 ## Standalone mode

 Run as a server:

     simple-tls -b 0.0.0.0:1080 -d 127.0.0.1:12345 -s -key /path/to/your/key -cert /path/to/your/cert

 Run as a client:

     simple-tls -b 127.0.0.1:1080 -d your_server_ip:1080 -n your.server.certificates.dnsname

 ## SIP003 mode

 Comply with shadowsocks [SIP003](https://shadowsocks.org/en/spec/Plugin.html) plugin protocol.
-Accepted key-value pair are [same as above](#command).
+Accepted key-value pair are [same as above](#usage).
 Shadowsocks will automatically set `-d` and `-b` parameters, no need to set manually.

 Take [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev) as an example:

-    # TLS
     ss-server -c config.json --plugin simple-tls --plugin-opts "s;key=/path/to/your/key;cert=/path/to/your/cert" ss-local -c config.json --plugin simple-tls --plugin-opts "n=your.server.certificates.dnsname"

-    # WSS
-    ss-server -c config.json --plugin simple-tls --plugin-opts "s;wss;key=/path/to/your/key;cert=/path/to/your/cert" ss-local -c config.json --plugin simple-tls --plugin-opts "wss;n=your.server.certificates.dnsname"

 ## Android

 `simple-tls-android` is a plugin for [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android).
 You need to download and install shadowsocks-android first.
 It's [open-source](https://github.com/IrineSistiana/simple-tls-android).

-## Tips for certificate and -cca/-ca argument

-To start a server, the argument `-key` and `-cert` are required.
-Because simple-tls needs a certificate to establish real TLS1.3 connections.

-For your safety, the server certificate verification in simple-tls **can't be disabled**.
-You need to use `-cca` or `-ca` argument to import the CA certificate in the client if you are using a self-signed certificate in server.
+## More tips

+- You can start the server without `-key` and `-cert`.
+Server will automatically generate a temporary certificate.
+In this case, client have to disable verify by using  `-no-verify`.
-In the test environment, you can use `-gen-cert` in server to quickly generate an ECC certificate, and use `-cca` or `-ca` in the client to import its cert as CA.
+- You can use `-gen-cert` to quickly generate an ECC certificate, and use `-cca` or `-ca` in the client to import its cert as CA.

-## Tips for speed and stability

-Considering that the TLS1.3 layer is sufficiently secure, a simple encryption can be used in lower-layer connections to increase speed.

-In Linux system, decrease your tcp r/w memory by using `sysctl` to improve stability.

-    sudo sysctl net.ipv4.tcp_rmem="4096 87380 1048576"
-    sudo sysctl net.ipv4.tcp_wmem="4096 16384 1048576"
+- Under normal circumstances, it is recommended to use `-ca` to directly load certificate file. `-cca` is recommended for Android.
+In Android system it's very inconvenient to transfer and load files.

 ---